Endoglycosidase H

 The enzyme mannosyl-glycoprotein endo-β-N-acetylglucosaminidase (endoglycosidase H) has systematic name glycopeptide-D-mannosyl-N^{4}-(N-acetyl-D-glucosaminyl)2-asparagine 1,4-N-acetyl-β-glucosaminohydrolase.
 It is a highly specific endoglycosidase which cleaves asparagine-linked mannose rich oligosaccharides, but not highly processed complex oligosaccharides from glycoproteins.
 It is used for research purposes to deglycosylate glycoproteins and to monitor intracellular protein trafficking through the secretory pathway.
+In humans, Endo-beta-N-acetylglucosaminidase is encoded by the ENGASE gene.

 Structure and activity

 Endoglycosidase H is isolated from Streptomyces plicatus or Streptomyces griseus.

 Its molecular mass is 29 kDa.
 The primary structure was described by Robbins et al. in 1984.